 Already this month we’ve seen The Wave in Bristol, England, and URBN Surf in Melbourne, Australia, begin testing waves and planning for their grand openings.
 Both facilities utilizes Wavegarden’s Cove Technology.
 Both Nick Hounsfield, founder of The Wave, and Andrew Ross, CEO of URBN Surf, will be in attendance at the Surf Summit.

 But they’re hardly the only ones that will be there that are making news.
 An all-star list of luminaries in the surf park space have signed on to come share their insights, perspectives and learnings.
 Nick Franklin, President of Kelly Slater Wave Company, will be sharing his experiences throughout his revolutionary venture.

 And from Australia, Surf Lakes founder and CEO Aaron Trevis will be on hand to talk about the unconventional technology they’re implementing in their north Queensland test facility.
 Legislators and investors will also be on hand to talk about the current legal issues facing surf parks and how to get them funded.

 “You’re literally hearing from the people that are creating the surf park industry.
 Collectively, you won’t find that kind of experience and knowledge anywhere else in the world,” continued Ponting.
 “To be able to put all of these people in a room together and having meaningful conversations and discussions, it’s invaluable.”

-Space for Surf Summit 2020 is limited to only 250 guests, so if you’re interested in this subject and are looking for unrivaled access to the best and brightest minds, sign up early.
+Space for Surf Summit 2020 is limited, even with the virtual setting, so if you’re interested in this subject and are looking for unrivaled access to the best and brightest minds, sign up early.